stevejay/because-npm-api/README.md

 ## TODO

-- include popularity measure in node object.
+- Include popularity measure in node object.

-// edge comment ids

-tweet is immutable
-metadata on tweet is not (deleted, not deleted)

-delete tweet
+- Delete tweet support

-- rewrite s3 object with status metadatum set to deleted
-- use script to remove id from edge edgeCommentIds array
+  - use script to remove id from edge edgeCommentIds array, if supported by search host
   - remove edgeComment

-### Autocomplete Changes
+### Search Changes

-- Favour an exact match? e.g., `react` package is not top hit when term is 'react'
-  // TODO check if react-router is found by terms 'react router' and 'reactrouter'

-How to allow the term 'reactrouter' to find 'react-router'??
+- Searching for 'form' does not return 'formik', since the fuzziness distance is slightly more than that used for the search